pattern-lab/patternlab-node/packages/docs/src/docs/pattern-hiding.md

 ## Hiding Pattern Sub Groups

 The same concept applies to `pattern-sub-groups`.
-For example, we have a `pattern-sub-group` named `buttons` which is structured under `atoms` and we create a companion `.md` file for that group under `_patters/atoms/buttons/buttons.md`.
-In that case the whole `pattern-sub-group` and all its components will be hidden in the UI.
+For example, we have a `pattern-sub-group` named `buttons` which is structured under `atoms`, and we create a companion `.md` file for that group under `_patters/atoms/buttons/buttons.md`.
+In that case, the whole `pattern-sub-group` and all its components will be hidden in the UI.

 ```
 ---